 The Jannu excels in terms of ventilation, using multiple flaps and vents that permit steady airflow, even with the doors closed.

-The top of the tent features a large main vent that can be configured in several ways, while the inner tent canopy maintains a good balance between mesh and fabric and includes a coverable inner vent for further, dialed-in airflow regulation.
+The top of the tent features a large main vent that can be configured in several ways, while the inner canopy maintains a good balance between mesh and fabric and includes a coverable inner vent for further, dialed-in airflow regulation.
 Also, the Jannu’s rainfly has a breathable nylon panel positioned just above that inner vent to support breathability and a sizable 1200 mm Kerlon cover that lets you do your aeration without any fear of saturation (!) while you sleep.

-And the vents aren’t the only parts in this tent that can be changed to your liking.
+And the vents aren’t the only parts that can be changed to your liking.
 The Jannu can easily be set-up into different configurations thanks to its adaptable vestibule.
 Unlike other models in our review, this vestibule is fully detachable, so you can set it up however best suits your needs and your pitch.

 The Jannu’s downsides are few and far from dealbreakers.
 While its zippers are a little small and tricky to use with large gloves, this is a very small inconvenience and easily fixed by attaching a few cord toggles to the pull tab.